What Does GEMSAS Stand For?

 - University of Wollongong

 The Graduate-Entry Program is offered in most Australian medical schools and provides a range of opportunities through well-constructed medical courses for graduates to commit to the medical field.
-All students who wish to enter via the Graduate-Entry Pathway must have completed or should be currently in their final year of bachelor degree to be eligible for postgraduate medicine.
+All students who wish to enter via the Graduate-Entry Pathway must have completed or should be currently in their final year of a bachelor's degree to be eligible for postgraduate medicine.

 How Does GEMSAS Calculate GPA?